dmolik/netlink-examples/README.md

   4. namespace:   new network namespace, code courtesy iproute2
   5. pair_ns:     move the virtual peer into the network namespace
   6. ns_addr:     add an address to a virtual peer in a namespace
+  7. ns_gw:       add a default route in the namespace and turn on the links

 The goal of this project is to recreate the following script: